kuhnertbrandon/HEAT_Data_Analysis/README.txt

     This will get updated at some point
 3. Drop the HEAT_Data_Analysis.py and run using python
 4. Sit back and enjoy as the plots are made for you
+5. You should not be able to re-run and this will reappend to master

 Outputs